JMo911/Trivia-Game/README.md

-Welcome to the Wonderful World of Disnet - Trivia Challenge!
+Welcome to the Wonderful World of Disney - Trivia Challenge!

 We've set up several unique questions to test your Disney knowledge.